zubinkadva/traveltoday/README.md

 # Travel Today

+# When?
-A project developed entirely by me as part of my final year Bachelor if Science in Information Technology (BSc(IT)).
+6th semester - 3rd (final) year, Bachelor of Science in Information Technology (BSc(IT))

-A simple bus booking system implemented using JSP as front end interface and SQL Server 2008 for back end storage.

-It uses advanced web technologies viz.
-HTML, CSS, Javascript
+# What?
+- A bus reservation system

+# Technologies?
+- JSP
+- SQL Server 2008
+- HTML
+- CSS
+- Javascript